 Add Custom Field to Marketo Only [don’t do this unless you never plan to view it in SFDC]

-Blog/Newsletter Sign Up SystemWith previous email platforms, you would create a form and place it on your website.
-Marketo is no different in that sense, however, it is good to setup a simple Program to capture and manage subscribers.
+Blog/Newsletter Signup SystemWith previous email platforms, you would create a form and place it on your website.
+Marketo is no different in that sense; however, it's good to setup a simple Program to capture and manage subscribers.

-Blog Sign Up FormNow you can create a special Marketo Form on your blog to ask people to subscribe.
-The Form should look something like this:
+Blog Signup FormNow you can create a special Marketo Form on your blog to ask people to subscribe.

-Smart List of Opted In SubscribersTo keep track of leads who opted-in, just create a smart list.
+Smart List of Opted-in SubscribersTo keep track of leads who opted-in, you could create a smart list.

 And you can use this smart list anywhere you need to send out emails to Blog Subscribers, especially in your Digesto Program.